-RF models predicted that 85% of plots (n=2686) were suitable for bark beetle outbreak.
-Of these plots 35% of plots (n=933) were suitable for outbreaks of two bark beetle species and 12% of plots (n=326) were suitable for outbreaks of three bark beetle species.
-Of the plots with at least one susceptible hosts,61% (n=1647) were susceptible to outbreaks of MPB, 54% (n=1451) were susceptible to outbreaks of SB, 44% (n=1173) were susceptible to outbreaks of WBBB (Fig. 3).

-Across the 7289 FIA plots with at least one of the target host species, 55% (n=3983) contained two species and 18% (n=1325) three species (Fig. 3).
-RF models predicted that 69% of the plots (n=5003) were suitable for bark beetle outbreak and that 39% (n= 2842) were susceptible to MPB, 31% (n= 2267) were susceptible to SB, and 24% (n= 1779) were susceptible to WBBB.
-Of the plots with at least one susceptible host, 27% (n=1333) were susceptible to outbreaks of two bark beetle species and 6% (n=276) were susceptible to outbreaks of all three bark beetle species.
+Figure 3: The frequency of plots by the identify of host present (gray) and hosts susceptible to outbreak (black).
+Gray bars indicate host species were present (i.e., at least one individual of the focal species was present within the plot).
+Black bars indicate stand structure and composition conditions were suitable to bark beetle outbreak in focal tree species.
+For host identities, PICO is lodgepole pine, PIEN is Engelmann spruce, and ABLA is subalpine fir.

 Does the occurrence or severity of cumulative bark beetle activity increase with the host species richness?

-Across 2686 plots with susceptible Engelmann spruce, lodgepole pine, and/or subalpine fir without and without any alternative host species for SB, MPB, or WBBB, we found that 44% of plots (n=1175) were affected by an outbreak of at least one species.
-The proportion of plots affected by an outbreak of at least one species was greatest in plots with all three hosts (0.63; n=204), however it was not significantly different than the proportion of affected plots with lodgepole pine and Engelmann spruce or lodgepole pine and subalpine fir (0.64 and 0.4, respectively; 4A).
+Across 2686 plots with susceptible Engelmann spruce, lodgepole pine, and/or subalpine fir and without any alternative host species, we found that 44% of plots (n=1175) were affected by an outbreak of at least one species.
+The proportion of plots affected by an outbreak of at least one species was greatest in plots with all three hosts (prop = 0.63).
+The proportions of affected plots with lodgepole pine and Engelmann spruce (prop = 0.53) or lodgepole pine and subalpine fir (prop = 0.53) were both 10 percentage points lower than plots with all three hosts, but these differences were not statistically significant (p>0.05) (Figure 4A).
+Stands with only susceptible subalpine fir were least likely to experience outbreak (prop = 0.17), followed by stands with subalpine fir and Engelmann spruce (prop = 0.34) or Engelmann spruce (prop = 0.35).